Nanny Finding And Welcoming A New Nanny

 From the off, finding a new nanny – or a nanny finding a new family – is a project in itself.
 Whether using nanny agencies or online search tools, it takes time and effort.
 And so it should!

-Therefore, it stands to reason that you should put time and effort into welcoming the new nanny into your family.
-There’s little point in taking on a nanny only to find out 3-months in that things aren’t suitable for the family or the nanny.
+Given the role is looking after the most precious family members, it stands to reason that you should put time and effort into welcoming the new nanny into your family.

 Building and sharing your onboarding plan